A monotonicity formula for minimal connections: Introduction

 \subsection{Motivation}

-We consider that the study of minimal connections would be useful for the study of deformed Donaldson--Thomas (dDT) connections on $G_2$-manifolds.
+We envision that the study of minimal connections would be useful for the study of deformed Donaldson--Thomas (dDT) connections on $G_2$-manifolds.
 They were introduced by \cite{lee2009geometric} as ``mirrors" of calibrated (associative) submanifolds.
-We show that dDT connections are minimal connections in Proposition \ref{prop:dDTismin}, just as calibrated submanifolds are minimal submanifolds.
+When a $G_2$-manifold is compact without boundary, a dDT connection is a global minimizer of $V$ as in the case of calibrated submanifolds by \cite[Corollary 5.4]{kawai2021mirror}, and hence it is a minimal connection.
+When a $G_2$-manifold is noncompact, we show that dDT connections are minimal connections as well in Proposition \ref{prop:dDTismin}.
 Thus dDT connections have properties that minimal connections have.

-One of challenging problems in $G_2$-geometry is to define an enumerative invariant of $G_2$-manifolds by counting associative submanifolds, which are considered to be analogous to pseudoholomorphic curves in symplectic manifolds, or $G_2$-instantons, which are considered as higher dimensional analogues of ASD connections on 4-manifolds.
+One of the challenging problems in $G_2$-geometry is to define an enumerative invariant of $G_2$-manifolds by counting associative submanifolds, which are considered to be analogous to pseudoholomorphic curves in symplectic manifolds, or $G_2$-instantons, which are considered as higher dimensional analogues of ASD connections on 4-manifolds.
 It is expected that dDT connections, associative submanifolds and $G_2$-instantons will behave similarly because dDT connections are ``mirrors" of associative submanifolds, as stated above, and the formal ``large radius limit" of the defining equation of dDT connections is that of $G_2$-instantons (\cite{kawai2023notes}).
-We confirm in \cites{kawai2020deformation, kawai2021mirror} that the moduli space of dDT connections indeed has properties similar to those of associative submanifolds and $G_2$-instantons.
+We proved in \cites{kawai2020deformation, kawai2021mirror} that the moduli space of dDT connections indeed has properties similar to those of associative submanifolds and $G_2$-instantons.
 Hence we might hope to define an enumerative invariant by counting dDT connections.
+The dDT equation is more nonlinear than the $G_2$-instanton equation, but we consider on line bundles which we hope would make the analysis of the dDT equation tractable.
+Moreover, note that while there is a mirror symmetric interpretation of the dDT equation on line bundles, there is no such interpretation in the higher rank case.
+See also \cite[p.3]{kawai2021mirror}.